Maya Hanoomanjee

 Santi Bai Hanoomanjee (born 5 October 1952), commonly known as Maya Hanoomanjee, is a Mauritian politician and diplomat who served as speaker of the National Assembly of Mauritius from December 2014 to November 2019.

 Hanoomanjee is a former civil servant and retired in 2005 as a Permanent Secretary before officially joining the Militant Socialist Movement and becoming elected as an MP.
 She served as the Permanent Secretary for Finance and Health in that time.
 She was appointed as minister of Health and Quality of Life in May 2010 in the coalition government of Navin Ramgoolam, until she resigned in July 2011 following her involvement in the MedPoint affair.

 Following her defeat in her constituency in 2014, she was chosen and elected as the first female speaker of the National Assembly.
-After her time in the office, Hanoomanjee was appointed as the high commissioner of Mauritius to India from 2020 until 2022.
+After her time in the office, Hanoomanjee was appointed as the high commissioner of Mauritius to India in May 2020, but she resigned in September 2022 after the death of her son-in-law.
+She also held the position of Non Resident Ambassador of Mauritius in Nepal from March 2022 until September 2022.